Vintage Images Of American History

 United States

 The United States of America is located on the North American continent, where it is bordered by the Pacific Ocean (west), and the Atlantic Ocean (east).
 Meanwhile, Canada is situated along its northern border, and Mexico is situated along its southern border.
 The USA has a total land area of 3,796,742 square miles, and it is comprised of 50 states.
-America is also the third largest nation in the world, and it has the third largest population in the world measuring approximately 339,996,563, to date.
-Meanwhile, Washington, DC, is the capital city of America, which is home to the White House, where the US President lives, the Senate and House of Representatives, as well as the Supreme Court building.
-Given the nation's wide cultural diversity and ethnicity, the United States has no official spoken language, however, the most spoken language in the USA is American English, and presently there are said to be about 350 to 430 different spoken languages across the nation.
+America is also the third largest nation in the world, and it has the third largest population in the world measuring about 339,996,563, to date, meanwhile, Washington, DC is the capital city of America, which is home to the White House, where the US President lives, and the Senate, House of Representatives, and the Supreme Court building is situated, because of the nation's wide cultural diversity and ethnicity, the USA has no official spoken language, but the most spoken language in the USA is American English, and currently there are said to be about 350 to 430 different spoken languages across the nation.
 Despite its chequered history, the USA is currently the most famous nation in the world, and it has the largest and most successful economy in the world.
 The USA is also very well known for its many landmarks and attractions such as Hollywood, Walt Disney, the Empire State Building, the World Trade Tower, the Statue of Liberty, and the Grand Canyon.
-Many of the giant fast food and drink service industries that is ever popular across the world today was born in the USA, such as McDonald's, Wimpy Bar, KFC, Starbucks, and Coca Cola.
-Also, the USA is arguably considered to be the principal influential nation in terms of global culture, thanks to its dominance in sport, music, and the advertising and film industries.Native Peoples Of America
+Many of the giant fast food and drink service industries that is ever popular across the world today was born in the USA, such as McDonald's, Wimpy Bar, KFC, Starbucks, and Coca Cola, also, the USA is arguably considered to be the principal influential nation in terms of global culture, thanks to its dominance in sport, music, and the advertising and film industries.

 The history of America began with the arrival of Asian tribes (Clovis peoples) in North America.
 Archaeologist and historians have concluded that there is no absolute certainty regarding when and how the Asian tribes first began to settle in the Americas, but according to scientific evidence, estimates range from between 12,000 to 15,000 years ago.
 The earliest humans to inhabit the New World (North America) were known as Paleo-Indians or Clovis peoples and they had travelled from the continent of Asia to North America via a crossing known as Beringia (currently this land mass is submerged beneath the sea), however, there is no certainty that the Paleo-Indians had taken this particular route into the land we now know as America.
 Beringia was once a natural land bridge that connected Siberia to present-day Alaska during the last Ice Age, which ended between 11,000 to 13,000 years ago.
-Over many centuries, the Clovis peoples traversed across the expansive geographical regions of America as they diversified and formed a vast array of separate societies and cultures.
+Over many centuries, the Clovis peoples traversed across the expansive geographical regions of America as they diversified and formed a vast array of separate societies and cultures.European Colonization

-The Italian Explorer Christopher Columbus (born 1451 - died 1506) had discovered a new continent while cruising on board his ship Santa Maria within the Atlantic Ocean in 1492, and following that event, most Europeans in that era held the belief that the so-called New World was part of Asia.
-But in the year 1507, a German cartographer by the name of Martin Waldseemüller (born 1470 - died 1520) was recorded in history as the first person to use the name 'America' to identify the 'New World' on a large map which he had designed based on the travelling accounts of the previous notable explorers of that continent, and particularly, the Italian explorer Amerigo Vespucci (born 1451 - died 1512).
+The Italian Explorer Christopher Columbus (born 1451 - died 1506) is believed to have discovered a new continent while cruising on board his ship Santa Maria within the Atlantic Ocean in 1492 and following that event most Europeans in that era held the belief that the so-called New World was part of Asia.
+However, in the year 1507, a German cartographer by the name of Martin Waldseemüller (born 1470 - died 1520) was officially recorded in history as the first person to use the name 'America' to identify the 'New World' on a large map which he had designed based on the travelling accounts of the previous notable explorers of that continent, and particularly, the Italian explorer Amerigo Vespucci (born 1451 - died 1512).
 Originally, Vespucci was a native merchant of Florence, in Italy, who became a renowned navigator and explorer.
-When Vespucci eventually completed his exploration voyages, he had concluded to his contemporaries that the New World was a separate continent to Asia, which was a new concept at that point in history.
-Waldseemüller's map was said to be the first one to support Vespucci's novel proposition that the New World was as a separate continent from Asia, and as such, his map was the first to officially represent a new region which had been termed the Western Hemisphere, with a surrounding sea area called the Pacific Ocean.
+When Vespucci eventually completed his exploration voyages, he had concluded to his contemporaries that the New World was a separate continent to Asia, which was a revelation at that point in history.
+Waldseemüller's map was said to be the first one to support Vespucci's novel claim that the New World was as a separate continent from Asia, and as such, his map was the first to officially represent a new region which had been termed the Western Hemisphere, with a surrounding sea area called the Pacific Ocean.
 Furthermore, Waldseemüller honoured Vespucci by using the Latin form of his first name 'Amerigo' to rename the New World as America, as stated on his revolutionary map.
-Over two centuries later, on 9 September 1776, a body of US delegates who were termed the Second Continental Congress, also known as the Committee of Five (including Benjamin Franklin, Thomas Jefferson, Robert R. Livingston, and Roger Sherman) decreed that the previous term the United Colonies, would be officially changed to the new term, the United States of America.
+Over two centuries later, on 9 September 1776, a body of United States delegates who were termed the Second Continental Congress, also known as the Committee of Five (including Benjamin Franklin, Thomas Jefferson, Robert R. Livingston, and Roger Sherman) decreed that the previous term the United Colonies, would be officially changed to the new term, the United States of America.The First British Colony: Founded (1607)

-Over the ensuing centuries, numerous disputes had erupted between several European nations over territorial rights within the New World, which had culminated in conflicts between those competing countries, particularly the most powerful imperialistic nations such as France, Spain, and Britain.
-The very first British colony was established in Jamestown in 1607, which is now the modern-day American state of Virginia.
-As a consequence, the British Empire founded 13 settlements on the Atlantic coast, North of the New World (North America) between 1700 - 1800.
+Over many centuries, numerous disputes had erupted between several European nations over territorial rights within the New World, which had culminated in conflicts between those competing nations, particularly the most powerful imperialistic nations at that time which were France, Spain, and Britain.
+The very first British colony was established in Jamestown in 1607, which is now the modern-day American state of Virginia, as a result, the British Empire founded 13 settlements on the Atlantic coast, North of the New World (North America) between 1700 - 1800.
 Originally, those settlements became known as the Thirteen British Colonies, which later changed to the Thirteen American Colonies, and finally, the United Colonies.
 The arrival of millions of European settlers and the growth of their colonies across the New World marked the rapid decline of the native Indian population.
-The contributing factors for the demise of the indigenous peoples were European diseases such as smallpox, measles, and influenza, to which the native American Indians had very low immunity, and the other debilitating factors were wars, ethnic cleansing, and enslavement.
-Although this topic is widely viewed as highly emotive and controversial, according to most historians, it was the smallpox epidemics that caused the greatest loss of life for the indigenous peoples of the New World at that particular time in American history.
+The contributing factors which led to the demise of the indigenous peoples of America were European diseases such as smallpox, measles, and influenza, to which the native American Indians had very low immunity, and the other debilitating factors were wars, ethnic cleansing, and enslavement.
+Although this topic is widely viewed as highly emotive and controversial, according to most historians, it was the smallpox epidemics that caused the greatest loss of life for the indigenous peoples of the New World in that era of American history.The French And Indian War (1754 - 1763)

 The French and Indian War began in 1754 because of a territorial dispute between the British and French Empires over the Ohio River Valley, as both nations wanted the area to expand their settlements across that region and beyond.
 The French and Indian War was a seven-year war of attrition between the British and the French forces, in which each side had been supported by various native American Indians.
 The French and Indian War finally concluded with a British victory in 1763, immediately after which, the Peace Treaty of Paris was concluded in the same year.
 The new treaty stated that France must submit all previously held territories in mainland North America.
 As a result, the new treaty provided the British crown with more territories and the freedom to expand into new regions within the New World.
 However, when the war concluded, the British parliament implemented new frontier policies and levied various new taxes upon the Thirteen Colonies, which were partly undertaken to compensate for the enormous cost of that war to the British Empire.